Muzietto/geieslists/README.md

 # geieslists   ( _j_-_s_-lists)

-Crisp clear Javascript binary tree lists; no JS arrays whatsoever in the way.
+Crisp clear JavaScript binary tree lists; no JS arrays whatsoever in the way.
 Everything is a JS function.

 Starting from basic building blocks (`cons`, `head`, `tail`, `size`, `isEmpty`, `isAtom`, two factories called `List` and `ArrayToList` plus a stringifier named `consToString`)
 This is a simple implementation of lists as `cons(head,tail)`.
 Just an exercise with functions.